Juergen-bio/DNA_toolkit/README.md

 # DNAToolkit

 This is a comprehensive toolkit for analyzing and manipulating DNA sequences.
-Built entirely in Python, it provides a modular and efficient way to perform common bioinformatics tasks.
+Built entirely in Python, it provides an efficient way to perform common bioinformatics tasks.

 ## Features